ysd2004/capn/README.md

 # *capn*: Captial Asset Pricing for Nature

+*This repository is to develop and distribute a testing version of R-package _capn_.
+The stable latest version is directly available from R-CRAN.*
 *Data and code are subject to change*

 GitHub Repository maintained by: Seong Yun\